 teen suicide (Sam Ray & Eric Livingston) have just released a new 3-songer entitled goblin problems, a follow up to the super sweet DC snuff film.
 This has the duo recording with real microphones but that doesn’t’ affect the raw lo-fi basement energy the band produces.
 That being said, my favorite of the trio of songs is “i wanna be a witch”, a soft beautiful guitar strummed ending to the album that was recorded via the tape player.
 The delicate electric guitar melody sewn through this track is something else.

-Download the split for free via the Young Latitudes Bandcamp.
+Download goblin problems for free via the teen suicide Bandcamp.

 Last year I was caught up in San Francisco’s Seatraffic (Mark Zannad and Brandon Harrison) and their beachy Beach House-esque single Speed Limits.
 They’ve put out a S/T EP since then and are about to release a new 7″, Crimes, in July which is a darker ride, bringing up feelings (and longings) for the older Interpol vibe.
 Check it:

 Crimes will be out on a limited 300 press run but will also be available digitally for free.

 If there’s a midweek must see show in Baltimore, this has to be it.
 Jacober, Other Colors, Joe Blossom, and Chester Endersby Gwazda are all playing a super sweet show in the lot of the Current Gallery.
 This thing kicks off at 7:30 pm so don’t slack and get down there.
 Directions and RSVP can be found here.

 In related news, Other Colors have just posted two new outstanding tracks (from their upcoming Free Thoughts LP) on their SoundCloud.
 Take a listen below: